Academany/FabAcademy-Assessment/invention,_intellectual_property_and_business_mode.md

 ## Have you:
 * Summarised two kinds of licences and explained why you chose one.

-* Dreamed of possibilities and described how to make them probabilities
+* Imagined and outlined possibilities and described how to make them probabilities